rpaquia/Machine-Learning-Project/README.md

 In conclusion, the model is likely suffering from a class imbalance issue, where it predicts the majority class well but fails to predict the minority classes.
 This is evidenced by the lack of true positives for the two classes in the confusion matrix.

-### Fitting Graph Analysis
+### Fitting Graph Analysis, How does it compare to your first model

-The model has a high accuracy on both the training and validation data, which would typically suggest a good fit.
-However, the confusion matrix reveals that the model has learned to predict only the majority class and fails to recognize any instances of the minority classes.
-This isn't the traditional notion of overfitting where the model memorizes the training data but rather a case where the model is biased and does not have the capability to generalize across all classes.
+The model has a high accuracy, precision and recall on both the training and validation data, which would suggest a good fit.
+This suggests that our second model performs well in predicting the "group ratings" based on the "Gross Revenue" and "Budget" of the movie and we can determine that "Gross Revenue" and "Budget" are good features in order to predict our target variable "group rating".
-The situation indicates that although the model's overall error rates (like accuracy) are low, it's actually failing to learn meaningful patterns across all classes due to class imbalance or perhaps a lack of representational capacity to differentiate between classes.

-In conclusion, your model's fit is superficially good but fundamentally poor due to its inability to classify more than one class.
-This is a form of overfitting to the majority class, which is often seen in cases of severe class imbalance.
+The fitting graphs with MSE values for the polynomial regression indicate that the model's performance varies with the degree of the polynomial.
+As the degree increases, the model fits the training data better but could potentially overfit.
+While our second model shows high classification accuracy, the fitting graphs from our first model indicate the regression model's capability to predict a continuous outcome based on its input.
+They serve different purposes and thus, their performances are not directly comparable.

+In conclusion, for the specific task of classifying movies into 'group ratings', your second model seems to have found a good balance and performs well according to the classification metrics.
+For the task of predicting 'Gross Revenue' from 'Budget', the regression analysis of our first model indicates a variable fit depending on the polynomial degree, and its performance should be assessed by how well it generalizes to new, unseen data.

+### Did you perform hyper parameter tuning?
+K-fold Cross validation?
+Feature expansion?
+What were the results?

+We performed, Hyper parameter tuning and K-fold Corss validation, but we didn't did any feature expansion as what we did was grouping scores.
+What we did with Grouping scores mean that We transformed the continuous 'Score' variable into a categorical 'group_rating' variable.
+This process is a form of feature engineering, where we're creating a new feature based on existing data.

+1. **K Fold Cross-Validation**
+- Cross-Validation: Applied Repeated K-Fold cross-validation to assess the model's performance across different subsets of the data, ensuring the model's effectiveness and generalization capability.
+This approach helps in evaluating the model's stability and reliability across different data splits.
+- Performance Metrics: The model's accuracy and mean squared error (MSE) were evaluated, providing insights into its classification performance and how close the predicted ratings are to the actual ratings, respectively.
+- **Results**: The K-fold cross-validation results indicate that the neural network model exhibits consistent performance across different subsets of the data, with accuracies ranging from approximately 86.9% to 91.4% across ten folds and an overall average accuracy of 89.7%.
+The mean squared error (MSE) values, averaging at 0.0516, suggest the model's predictions are reasonably close to the actual values.
+This demonstrates the model's robustness and generalizability, confirming its ability to perform well across diverse data segments without significant overfitting or underfitting to the training data.

+2. **Hyperparameter Tuning**
+- Hyperparameter Search: Employed a hyperparameter tuning process (using Keras Tuner) to find the optimal model architecture and learning rate, which are crucial for achieving the best possible model performance.
+- GridSearch: A GridSearch approach was selected, systematically exploring a range of predefined hyperparameter values to find the best combination, focusing on maximizing validation accuracy.
+- Optimization Results: The process identified the optimal number of units in each layer and the learning rate for the SGD optimizer, which were then used to build and evaluate the best model configuration.
+- **Results**: The hyperparameter tuning results reveal the identification of an optimal model configuration with 312 units in the first hidden layer and a learning rate of approximately 0.000202.
+This configuration resulted in a significant improvement in the model's performance during the initial training phases, showcasing high validation accuracies that indicate the model's capacity to make accurate predictions.
+The process of hyperparameter tuning has effectively pinpointed the most conducive parameters for maximizing the model’s accuracy, underlining the critical role of tuning in enhancing the predictive power and efficiency of machine learning models.

 ### Next Model Considerations

 In light of the insights derived from the performance of our current neural network model, we are considering the exploration of two additional machine learning models to potentially enhance our predictive capabilities and address the identified limitations:

-**Polynomial Regression**: This model is particularly appealing for its ability to capture the non-linear relationships between the features and the target variable, which is a common scenario in complex datasets like ours.
-Unlike linear regression, polynomial regression can model the intricate patterns observed in the budget, gross revenue, and their impact on a movie's rating category, potentially offering more accurate predictions by fitting a curved line through our data points.

-**Decision Tree Classifier**: Despite the simplicity of decision trees, they are powerful for classification tasks and provide clear visualization of the decision-making process.
+- **Decision Tree Classifier**: Despite the simplicity of decision trees, they are powerful for classification tasks and provide clear visualization of the decision-making process.
 A key advantage of using a Decision Tree Classifier is its interpretability; it allows for easy understanding of how decisions are made, which is invaluable for analyzing which features most significantly affect a movie's success.
 Furthermore, decision trees can handle non-linear data effectively and are less susceptible to outliers than regression models, making them a suitable choice for further exploration.

-These models were chosen with the intention of addressing specific challenges observed in our initial approach.
-Polynomial regression will allow us to test the hypothesis that a more nuanced modeling of relationships between variables could yield better predictive performance.
-On the other hand, the Decision Tree Classifier offers a different approach to classification, with the potential for high interpretability and the ability to capture non-linear patterns without the need for transformation.
+The Decision Tree Classifier offers a different approach to classification, with the potential for high interpretability and the ability to capture non-linear patterns without the need for transformation.

+### Model 3: Decision Tree Classifier

 ## Project Structure